 Is the Yukon always cold?

 Definitely not.
 In summer, the Yukon is comfortably warm and sunny with temperatures often in the 20s.
 Summers are shorter and cooler than in southern Canada, with the peak summer period being mid-May to September.
 Daylight hours are longer, though.
 In some parts of the Yukon the midnight sun shines all night long.
 Only the highest mountains in the Yukon have snow all year.
 In most of the territory, there's usually no snow between the end of April and the end of October.
-Check the weather in the Yukon right now.

 How big is the Yukon Territory?